-In addition, internally administered performance evaluation samples may be submitted to the laboratory sections on a random, as required, basis and for those analytes not present in the PT samples.
-Further, the DLS participates in the Chesapeake Bay Laboratories Seawater PT program.
+Also, internally administered performance evaluation samples may be submitted to the laboratory sections on a random, as required, basis and for those analytes not present in the PT samples.

 Quarterly rolling compliance audits are performed to review laboratory operations to verify that the laboratory has the necessary facilities, equipment, staff and procedures in place to generate acceptable data.
 Each quarter different aspects of the laboratory operation are audited.
 This process identifies the strengths and weaknesses of the DLS Laboratory and areas that need improvement.
 Rolling audits are performed by the QA Coordinator.
 Any significant deviations from accepted practices result in Corrective Actions.